HarryHarcourt/Ansible-Ubuntu18-CIS-Benchmarks/README.md

 HarryHarcourt.Ansible-Ubuntu18-CIS-Benchmarks
 =========

+DO NOT USE THIS ROLE YET - IT IS NOT FINISHED

 All credit goes to anthcourtney for the original framework found here: https://github.com/anthcourtney/ansible-role-cis-amazon-linux

 This implementation has been converted to Ubuntu 18.x.